 They were often comparing past, sometimes idealised, partners with their present one.
 Sometimes their partner or spouse could never match up to the person they had once lost their heart to.

-You may have broken up a long time ago.
-Perhaps everyone else thinks (and maybe even you think) you should be over it by now.
-But for one reason or another, you just can't yet forget and move on.
+You may have broken up some time ago and now, you or other people think you should be over it.
+But, for one reason or another, you just can’t yet forget and move on.

 Either way, it’s time now to focus outwards and engage with your friends and family instead.
-The need to connect with others is an essential emotional need.
-Neglect that need at your peril.
+The need to connect with others is an essential emotional need – neglect it at your peril.

 Delete whatever and whoever needs to be deleted from your social media sites as much as you can.

 I don’t want you to be confronted with what your ex is up to – ever.
 It’s over, so let it be!
 Don’t waste your energy looking backwards.
 Use it instead to start creating a new future.
 Baby-steps are fine!